Arts at the center of life.

 Pottery students from Lincoln Elementary (Corvallis, OR) with Terry Inokuma, AIE artist.

-Arts-In-Education Roster (AIE)
+Arts-In-Education Directory (AIE)

 An artists directory listing the artists and services AIE provides is sent out to public schools in Linn and Benton counties each Fall.
 The roster is updated every two years; applications are available at the Corvallis Arts Center.
 Professional artists who enjoy teaching are encouraged to apply.